HDFGroup/vol-cache/README.md

 ```
 By default, the debugging mode is enabled to ensure the VOL connector is working.
 To disable it, simply remove the $(DEBUG) option from the CC line, and rerun make.

-All the setup of the local storage information is included in config1.dat
+The setup of the local storage is included in config1.dat.
+If one stack multiple layers of caching VOL together, one has to provide a config file for each layer.
 ```
 HDF5_LOCAL_STORAGE_PATH /local/scratch
 HDF5_LOCAL_STORAGE_SIZE 128188383838 # in unit of byte